 Sometimes miracles do happen.
 Pancake miracles.
 Okay, a bit dramatic, but seriously I didn't think it was possible to make low-fat pancakes be delicious and also be vegan, gluten-free, nut-free and oil-free.
 And only require 6 ingredients!
 All of the above!
 I'm also sharing 3 flavor combos today with you.
 And get this, my husband loves these above all my other pancake recipes??!
 He really liked the flavor and amazing soft texture that these have.

 Now, are these as rich as my Life Changing Pancakes??
 No, of course not, duh.
 I mean, instead of 15 g fat per pancake, these are just about 3 g fat!
 That's a huge difference.
 And while they are not as rich, they are still soooo close and delicious.
-They are also much easier to make and ones that I can eat several of and not feel the least bit guilty.
-Not that I feel guilty eating my food anyways, but you get my point.
-I will be making these pancakes every weekend probably now.

 With these low-fat pancakes, you will have plenty of room to stuff your face with my recipe post from earlier this week, did you catch the Smoky Jalapeno Black Bean Dip?